Working Capital Management

 While high-end luxury items, such as luxury handbags, typically see few units sold yearly and lengthy production schedules, consumer packaged goods (CPG) typically have rapid turnover.

 The average amount of time that a company's trade accounts receivable are unpaid is known as the collection ratio.
-Total receivables divided by average daily sales are the calculation for the collection ratio.
+The collection ratio is calculated by dividing the total receivables by the average daily sales.

-An extended amount of time during which receivables are outstanding increases the seller's credit risk and necessitate a higher working capital investment in order to pay for the underlying goods that were sold.
+An extended period during which receivables are outstanding increases the seller's credit risk and necessitates a higher working capital investment to pay for the underlying goods sold.

-However, a company may purposefully permit a protracted collection period in order to serve consumers with higher credit risk, whom its rivals will not sell to.
+However, a company may purposefully permit a protracted collection period to serve consumers with higher credit risk, whom its rivals will not sell to.

 It can also be calculated based on the Operating Cycle, where the Net Operating Cycle consists of the Raw Material storage period, Work-in-progress holding period, Finished Goods storage period, Receivables collection period, and Credit period allowed by creditors.

-Based on the number of operating cycles estimated we can calculate the capital requirement for the year.
+We can calculate the capital requirement for the year based on the estimated number of operating cycles.
 Some also use direct cost requirements for each current asset and current liability to estimate the requirements for the company.

 Free Resources